aneetabanjara/Object-Classification-using-light-weight-CNN/README.md

 # CIFAR-10 Image Classification Web Application

-This project classifies images from the CIFAR-10 dataset using Convolutional Neural Networks (CNNs) and provides a **web-based frontend** for users to interact with the model.
-The goal is to build a web application where users can upload images, and the model will predict the class (airplane, automobile, bird, etc.).
+This project classifies images from the CIFAR-10 dataset using Convolutional Neural Networks (CNNs) and provides a **web-based frontend** built with **Flask**.
+Users can upload images to the web interface, and the model will predict the class of the image (e.g., airplane, automobile, bird, etc.).

 ## Key Features
 - **Backend**: A CNN model built with TensorFlow/Keras for classifying CIFAR-10 images.
-- **Frontend**: A simple web interface built using HTML, CSS, and JavaScript to interact with the model.
+- **Frontend**: A web interface developed using **Flask** to interact with the model.
-- **Data Augmentation**: The model uses data augmentation to improve generalization.
+- **Data Augmentation**: The model utilizes data augmentation techniques to improve generalization.
-- **Visualization**: Visualize the model's training accuracy and loss over epochs.
+- **Visualization**: Visualize training accuracy and loss over epochs.

 ## Dataset
 The CIFAR-10 dataset contains 60,000 32x32 color images in 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 You can download the dataset from [CIFAR-10 Website](https://www.cs.toronto.edu/~kriz/cifar.html).